ZeroSibe/news-api/README.md

 ### Summary

-An API that has been for the purpose of accessing application data programmatically.
+An API that has been built for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as Reddit) which should provide this information to the front end architecture.

 The database is PostgreSQL, and will interact with it using [node-postgres](https://node-postgres.com/).